Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Animation has a profound impact on the audience by promoting the development of empathy and openness to one's own and others' emotions, facilitating human connection.

-Developing empathy and emotional openness
+Development of empathy and emotional openness

-Animated stories encourage the empathy by presenting characters with universal emotions that reflect internal conflicts common to the human experience.
+Animated stories encourage empathy by presenting characters with universal emotions that reflect internal conflicts common to the human experience.

 This identification allows the audience to understand and feel what others experience, expanding emotional openness and strengthening interpersonal relationships.